CHC43115 Certificate IV in Disability

 If you are studying a Nationally Recognised course in Australia, you need a Unique Student Identifier (USI).
 Your USI links all your training records and results that you have completed from 1 January 2015 onwards.
 You need your USI to enrol.
 Visit www.usi.gov.au for instructions or CCG can provide you with a guide if needed.

-- a replacement Certificate or Statement of Attainment for a fee of $30; or
+- A replacement Certificate or Statement of Attainment for a fee of $30; or

 CCG is required to collect and submit data under the National and Victorian data use policy.